Techcable/math496T-spring2026/README.md

 Opening any `.lean` file in the MIL folder will start Lean, though this may also take a little while.
-We suggest making a copy of the `MIL` directory, as described in the instructions above for using MIL on your computer.
+We suggest working `My_MIL` directory, as described in the instructions above.
 You can update the repository by opening a terminal in the browser and typing `git pull` followed by `lake exe cache get` as above.